acubeLab/k2tree/README.md

 ```
 Usage:
-	  k2mult.x [options] iname1 iname2
+      k2mult.x [options] infile1 infile2

 Options:
     -n        do not write output file, only show stats
-	-e ext  extension for the output file (def. .prod)
+    -o out    outfile name (def. infile1.prod)
+    -1        compact all 1's submatrices in the result matrix
+    -i info   infile1 subtree info file
+    -j info   infile2 subtree info file
-	-c      check multiplication (can be slow for large matrices!)
+    -c        check multiplication (O(n^3) time and O(n^2) space!)
+    -h        show this help message
     -v        verbose

+Multiply two compressed matrices stored in infile1 infile2
 ```
-When invoked with `-c`, after computing the product in k2 format, the program uncompresses the input matrices and the product and verify that the uncompressed product is identical to the product computed with the tradizional algorithm applied to the uncompressed inputs.
+When invoked with `-c`, after computing the product in k2 format, the program uncompresses the input matrices and the product and verify that the uncompressed product is identical to the product computed with the traditional algorithm applied to the uncompressed inputs.
 For large matrice this verification can be slow and space consuming.
+For an explanation of the `-i` and `-j` option see section *Enriched Format* below.

 ### Example: